tiksang16/My-AWS-Cloud-Resume-Site/README.md

      ```

 4. **AWS API Gateway:**
-   - Created an API Gateway endpoint to invoke the Lambda function and expose it as a RESTful API.
+   - Created an API Gateway endpoint to invoke the Lambda function
    - Configured the API to accept `GET` requests and return the visitor count.

 5. **Integrate API with Frontend:**